justingruen/justingruen/README.md

 # Hi there!

 My name is Justin Gruen.
-I'm a recent graduate seeking my first out-of-college professional role as a web developer, front end or back end.
+I'm a recent graduate seeking a professional role as a web developer, front end or back end.
 I love to build visually beautiful, accessible, and user friendly websites.

 Check out my LinkedIn to find out more about me! -> [LinkedIn][3]